AdamZaczek/react-graphql/README.md

 !-- Integrate With Relay Modern --!
 !-- Make Mutations Work With Relay, Test Relay And Relay Modern Differences --!
 !-- Populate User.stories Array When Creating A Story --!
+!-- Try Some Boilerplate and if that doesn't work migrate to Apollo Client --!

 ```
 1. Connect database, chose one option like mongoose (Done), populate database so you can see when queries are working.
 (Done)